-The Oakland Planning Code currently provides for rooming units to be developed at twice the residential density otherwise allowed for regular dwelling units in Neighborhood Center, Community Commercial, Central Business District, Housing and Business Mix, and Transit-Oriented Development Commercial Zones, as well as within the special districts for implementation of the Broadway Valdez, Lake Merritt, and Coliseum Specific Plans.
+The Oakland Planning Code currently provides for rooming units/SROs to be developed at twice the residential density otherwise allowed for regular dwelling units in Neighborhood Center, Community

+Commercial, Central Business District, Housing and Business Mix, and Transit-Oriented Development Commercial Zones, as well as within the special districts for implementation of the Broadway Valdez, Lake Merritt, and Coliseum Specific Plans.
 Recent Planning Code amendments similarly allow for efficiency units to be built at twice the density of more typically sized residential dwelling units.
 The City will expand these provisions to additional zoning districts, including in zones covered by the proposed affordable housing overlay.
-The City will also revise the Planning Code to permit rooming house facility types more similarly to multifamily residential facilities.
+As stated in Action 3.5.2, the City will also revise the Planning Code to permit rooming house facility types more similarly to multifamily residential facilities.
 These smaller, more modest units are more likely to be a source of naturally occurring affordable housing over the long term, while also allowing new development to align with current demographic trends towards smaller household sizes.